Group56-Sisdis2024/dchain-mimic/README.md

 ## Contributors

-This project is a collaboration between groups 5 and 6 led by Bayu Saktiaji (2206137492).
+This project is a collaboration between groups 5 and 6 led by Bayu Sektiaji (2206137492).

 1. Faris Haidar Zuhdi (2006597336)
 2. Zidan Kharisma Adidarma (2006463881)